Skip to main content

 4

 • SPICY!
 You may find the spice blend hot.
 Add less if you're sensitive to heat and substitute with a little more flour.
-On a plate, combine Mexican Fiesta spice blend, the plain flour, the salt and a pinch of pepper.
+On a plate, combine Mexican Fiesta spice blend, the plain flour and a generous pinch of salt and pepper.
 Add barramundi, gently turning to coat. • Return frying pan to medium-high heat with the butter and a drizzle of olive oil.
 When oil is hot, cook barramundi until just cooked through, 3-4 minutes each side (depending on thickness).

 TIP: Barramundi is cooked through when it turns from translucent to white.